theNewDynamic/minjinlee.com/_events/lynden-womens-speaker-series.md

 ---

 Margy Stratton, founder and executive producer of Milwaukee Reads, presents an ongoing series featuring writers of particular interest to women.
-The series is presented in conjunction with Boswell Books and MKELocalicious. &nbsp;
+The series is presented in conjunction with Boswell Books and MKELocalicious.

-&nbsp;

-&nbsp;